peterliapin/alertai.backend/README.md

     The application will start and listen for incoming requests.

-6. Open your web browser and navigate to `http://localhost:5298` to access the application.
+7. Open your web browser and navigate to `http://localhost:5298` to access the application.

+## Adding Migrations

+To add migrations to the AlertAI project, follow these steps:

+1. Open a terminal or command prompt.
+2. Navigate to the `src/AlertAI.Api` directory.
+3. Run the following command to add migrations:

+    ```shell
+    dotnet ef migrations add migration_name
+    ```

+    This will create a migration based on your current database context.

+4. Run the following command to apply the migrations to the database:

+    ```shell
+    dotnet ef database update
+    ```

+    This will apply the pending migrations to the database.

 ## Running the Tests